 Polyvinyl Acetate is essentially white craft glue like Elmer’s.
 PVA is a water-based glue available in both domestic and commercial formulas.
 It isn’t really a strong adhesive but is definitely handy for certain instances.
 This kind of glue is generally best suited for landscaping work when building train scenes or large scale battle scenes, where it can be spread over a larger surface.

 Aliphatic Glue is basically wood glue also known as yellow glue which is very similar to PVA.
 The difference is it is made to set more rapidly as well as penetrate into porous materials for a stronger bond.
-It also more water resistant and dries a bit harder to a cloudy buttery color.
+It also more water-resistant and dries a bit harder to a cloudy buttery color.

 Cyanoacrylate which is often referred to as CA in scale-model communities is essentially the product known as Super Glue.
 CA is widely used by hobby modelers as it is very strong and widely available.
 It is great at finding just about anything including dissimilar materials like plastic to metal or metal to metal.

 Its rapid set quality is also a desirable trait in certain instances where you may not have the ability to clamp the two pieces together or hold them for an extended period.
-CA is also available in a variety of consistencies ranging from watery thing to a thick gel-like consistency.
+CA is also available in a variety of consistencies ranging from watery thin to a thick gel-like consistency.

 The only thing you should keep in mind is while its strong bond can withstand pulling force against the bonded joint really well, torsion force where the bonded seam is forced in opposite directions does not hold well.
 It can also discolor certain plastics and will dry to a cloudy to white color.

-This is a two-part bonding agent which consists of an adhesive and a hardener, epoxy resins are incredibly strong and will bind almost any two surfaces together.
-Before application, the two agents are mixed together to activate the hardening process.
+This is a two-part bonding agent that consists of an adhesive and a hardener, epoxy resins are incredibly strong and will bind almost any two surfaces together.
+Before the application, the two agents are mixed together to activate the hardening process.
 It is important to note that drying time will generally be slower than super glue, but faster mixes are available and are usually just a higher ratio of the hardening agent.

 Using epoxy is definitely not as convenient and cleanup is certainly more involved which makes this method of gluing up models or miniature less common and only used out of necessity.
 When you need a strong bond, however, especially between dissimilar materials this is usually a go-to.